linode/docs/docs/websites/hosting-a-website-2.md

 }
 {{< /file >}}

-3. The configuration above tells NGINX to look for your site's files in `/var/www/example.com`; create this directory now, subsituting your domain name for `example.com`:
+3. The configuration above tells NGINX to look for your site's files in `/var/www/example.com`; create this directory now, substituting your domain name for `example.com`:

         sudo mkdir -p /var/www/example.com